imaginestudio-ai/golang-ninja/Go-Standard-Library-Cookbook/README.md

 # Go Standard Library Cookbook
 This is the code repository for [Go Standard Library Cookbook](https://www.imaginedevops.io/application-development/go-standard-library-cookbook?utm_source=github&utm_medium=repository&utm_campaign=9781788475273), published by [ImagineDevOps ](https://www.imaginedevops.io/?utm_source=github).
-It contains all the supporting project files necessary to work through the book from start to finish.

 ## About the Book
 The book begins with exploring the functionalities available for interaction with the environment and the operating system.
 We will explore common string operations, date/time manipulations, and numerical problems.
 We’ll then move on to working with the database, accessing the filesystem, and performing I/O operations.
 From a networking perspective, we will touch client and server-side solutions.
 The basics of concurrency are also covered before we wrap up with a few tips and tricks.